Plurisubharmonic functions with discontinuous boundary behavior: Large discontinuity sets in the unit ball

 for \(\zeta \in \bd B\).
 As all toric actions preserve these boundary values,

 implying that \(h_k\) converges to a harmonic function \(h_A\in T(B)\) by Harnack's theorem.
 Comparing defining families, it is clear that

 and hence \(P(\phi_A, f) = P(h_A, f)\).
-Theorem~\ref{kolodtheorem} then yields continuity on \(B\). \end{proof} \begin{corollary} In the class of bounded plurisubharmonic functions in the unit ball \(B\) in \(\C^3\), there exists an element that is uniquely determined by its complex Monge--Ampère measure and its boundary behavior at a set of arbitrarily small Lebesgue measure. \end{corollary} \begin{proof} Note that in the Reinhardt diagram of \(B\), where we consider two points \(z, w\) to be equivalent if
+Theorem~\ref{kolodtheorem} then yields continuity on \(B\). \end{proof} \begin{corollary} In the class of bounded, positive plurisubharmonic functions in the unit ball \(B\) in \(\C^3\), there exists an element that is uniquely determined by its complex Monge--Ampère measure and its boundary behavior at a set of arbitrarily small Lebesgue measure. \end{corollary} \begin{proof} Note that in the Reinhardt diagram of \(B\), where we consider two points \(z, w\) to be equivalent if

 one may identify the part of the boundary that does not meet the hyperplanes \(\{z_j=0\}\) with a bounded open subset \(U\) of \(\R^2\) by projection to the \((|z_1|,|z_2|)\)-plane.
 Using the Smith–Volterra–Cantor construction, we may then find a compact, totally disconnected set \(C \subset U\), carrying an arbitrarily large proportion of the total Lebesgue measure.
 By the Denjoy–Riesz theorem, there exists a Jordan curve containing \(C\), which divides \(U\) into an interior part and an exterior part by the Jordan curve theorem.
-Hence, mapping the interior set back to the surface of \(B\) produces a set \(A\) satisfying the requirements of Theorem~\ref{sista}, with Lebesgue measure of \(\partial B \setminus \bd A\) arbitrarily small. \end{proof}
+Hence, mapping the interior set back to the surface of \(B\) produces a set \(A\) satisfying the requirements of Theorem~\ref{sista}, with Lebesgue measure of \(\partial B \setminus \bd A\) arbitrarily small.
+The function $P(\phi_A, 0) + 1$ is then uniquely determined (among all bounded, positive plurisubharmonic functions) by its complex Monge--Ampère measure and its boundary behavior at \(\partial B \setminus \bd A\). \end{proof}